 Among the many orphaned in the 2010 earthquake were four students from Grace Emmanuel School.
 To specifically care for these students, JiHM created the Lighthouse.

-The Lighthouse is not an orphanage, but an intentional family made up of these children (now teenagers) and their caregivers.
-In addition to these students, five more children are currently part of the Lighthouse family.
-No matter what, these children have a family in the Lighthouse.
+The Lighthouse is not an orphanage, but an intentional family made up of these children—now teenagers—and their caregivers.
+In addition to these students, a few more children have been added to the Lighthouse family through the years.

 The hope, in situations where the possibility remains, is always restoration with their birth family.
 The Lighthouse Legacy fund helps support children who have made these transitions or young adults who have left the Lighthouse.